IriaWang/cs103a-cpa02/README.md

 ```

 where the special link, not provided publicly, would be in that first line.
 To run, then simply run startup.sh.

+## Using the App (demonstration)

+Users may view art pieces, make queries to search for objects of interest, and star specific pieces that may interest the user.
+Starred pieces and searches are linked to a user account.

+### Login